flutter/website/src/desktop.md

 ###### Create a .pfx certificate.

-To publish on the Windows Store or Direct download with the help of MSIX Installer, you need to give your app a digital signature in form of a .pfx certificate.
+To publish on the Windows Store or Direct download with the help of MSIX Installer, you need to give your app a digital signature in the form of a .pfx certificate.
 Use the following instructions to generate a self-signed .pfx certificate.

 * You would need to download [OpenSSL][] to generate your certificates.
 * Go to where you installed the OpenSSL.
 It can be: